Long Term Care – LTC

 What triggers LTC benefits?

-Generally, when you cannot perform “2 of 6 ADLs” without help.
+Generally, cognitive impairment OR when you cannot perform “2 of 6 ADLs” without help.
 ADL stands for activities of daily living: Bathing, Dressing, Toileting, Transferring, Continence, and Eating.

 Traditional LTC Insurance.
 This is generally the most comprehensive type of LTC insurance.
 It arguably provides good leverage in terms of LTC benefits per dollar of premium.
 You pay an annual premium of $2,500-$10,000+ a year (depending on your age); and if you incur LTC expenses, the policy will pay up to its daily limit.
 Only traditional LTC policies may qualify for a state’s Medicaid partnership program.
 Most states have approved particular LTC policies that provide an exemption against Medicaid collection for personal assets up to the LTC policy amount.
 (Some states, like New York, have a blanket exemption for all assets if a qualified LTC policy was in place before going on Medicaid.)
 Traditional LTCI was like term life insurance – use it or lose it.
 If you did not use it, you did not get the premiums back.
 Newer tax-qualified LTC policies now often offer some version of a return of premium or a guaranteed minimum death benefit rider, by which some or all of the premiums paid into the policy are paid back to the owner (or owner’s estate) upon death of the insured.